All guides

 The anatomy of a good QR code placement

-Every effective QR code placement has four elements:
+Every effective QR code placement has four elements.
+Most failures come from skipping at least one of them.

 Generate your QR code in seconds